Shigenori0928/scPCI/README.md

 `create_dir.py`

 Then you perform the preprocessing for two dataset.
-Preprocessing basically follows the original paper ([PBMC dataset](https://github.com/10XGenomics/single-cell-3prime-paper),[FACS fat](https://github.com/czbiohub/tabula-muris)
+Preprocessing basically follows the original paper ([PBMC dataset](https://github.com/10XGenomics/single-cell-3prime-paper), [FACS fat](https://github.com/czbiohub/tabula-muris)
 ).
 In "Preprocessing" directory, you can find the R code for preprocessing.
 So you download two dataset in the same directory, according to the original paper.